 When you know the right thing to do but choose to do the opposite you are saying to Jesus “No” I don’t want to get well.

 In Romans 14:17 it says, “For the Kingdom of God is not a matter of eating and drinking but of righteousness, peace, and joy in the Holy Spirit.”

-God knows we’re going to experience a sickness in our lives but he want us to repent and follow His will before something worse happen to us because punishment of sin is death.
+God knows we’re going to experience sickness in our lives but he wants us to repent and follow His will before something worse happen to us that have eternal consequences so get well soon.